HaoWuLab-Bioinformatics/IChrom-Deep/README.md

 ## Overview

 The folder "data" is the data of the promoter, containing the sequences and labels of the independent tesst sets and training sets.
 The file "index.txt" and "word2vec.txt" are benchmark files used to extract word2vec features.
 The file "feature_code.py" is the code used to extract word2vec features.
 Note that changing the variable 'cell_lines' on line 48 to extract the different cell lines.
+The file "data_process.py" is the code uesd to filter.
 The file "model.py" is the code of the IChrom-Deep model.
 Note that changing the variable 'cell_lines' on line 142 to predict the different cell lines.
 The file "cross_cell_all.py" is the code of the IChrom-Deep model on cross-cell lines validation.
 The variable 'cell_lines1' on line 172 is the training cell line and the variable 'cell_lines2' on line 173 is the testing cell line.